MarkHanoteau/MarkHanoteau.github.io/assets/Scrum-definition.md

 Rugby: scrum packing closely together with their heads down and attempting

-For those of you who do not see what the fuss is all about with scrum.
+For those who are apathetic towards scrum.